Telegony (inheritance): Epigenetics

+A few studies in the 21st century have indicated that an organism can inherit traits that are not mediated by the genetic (DNA) material inherited from parents.
+The study of such effects is called epigenetics.
+One study published in 2014 reported the existence of telegony in Telostylinus angusticollis as a non-genetic mechanism of epigenetic inheritance.

 Influence in culture

 Telegony influenced late 19th-century racialist beliefs.
 A woman who had a child with a non-Aryan man, it was argued, could never have a "pure" Aryan child at a later point in time.
 This idea was adopted by the German Nazi Party.

 Telegony re-emerged within post-Soviet Russian Orthodoxy.
 Virginity and Telegony: The Orthodox church and modern science of genetic inversions was published in 2004.
 Pravda.ru gave an overview of the concept and a brief review of the book, saying that the authors invented "scary and incredible stories" to "make women be very careful about their sexual contacts" and that the idea was being used by the Church to scare the faithful.
 Anna Kuznetsova, who was appointed Children's Rights Commissioner for the Russian Federation in 2016, had said several years earlier that she believes in the concept, amongst other fringe views.
-The founding editor of the business newspaper Vedomosti, Leonoid Bershidsky, interpreted the appointment of someone with such views as a sign that Russian President Vladimir Putin was becoming more ideological.
+The founding editor of the business newspaper Vedomosti, Leonoid Bershidsky, interpreted the appointment of someone with such views as a sign that Russian president Vladimir Putin was becoming more ideological.

-The religious practice known as P'ikareum is an unusual variant in that it holds that one can purify one’s own bloodline from sin by having sex with a holy person, such as the founder of one of the religious sects that engages in this practice.
+The Korean religious practice known as P'ikareum is an unusual variant in that it holds that one can purify one's own bloodline from sin by having sex with a holy person, such as the founder of one of the religious sects that engages in this practice.

+Within popular culture, the belief that an illegitimate child would look like the mother's husband instead of the biological father gave married women some freedom to commit adultery without getting caught.